RuthAndRoth/Max/Licenses/README.md

-For the avoidance of doubt, the intention is that anyone can use the CC-BY-NC-4.0 licensed avatar mesh and associated dev kit to create assets such as clothing, attachments, etc. which they may distribute for free or for a charge.
+For the avoidance of doubt, the intention is that anyone can use the CC-BY-NC-4.0 licensed avatar mesh and associated dev kit to create assets such as skins, clothing, attachments, etc. which they may distribute for free or for a charge.
 They can also bundle in the free mesh avatar, HUD and associated CC-BY-NC-4.0 assets for convenience where useful.